Peter John Olivi

 The common sense enables animals to perceive their own bodies, the parts and their functions, and the relative value of the parts for the well-being of the animal as a whole, thus making animals capable of self-preservation that goes beyond the ability to avoid pain.
 (See Toivanen 2013b.)

 The difference between intellectual self-reflexivity and the reflexivity of the common sense is based on the spiritual nature of the intellectual soul.
 Unlike the common sense, the intellectual mind is spiritual and immaterial and therefore capable of being directly and immediately aware of itself.
-Certain authors (most notably Aquinas) had argued on the basis of Aristotle that this kind of direct awareness is not possible because considered in itself the intellect is fully potential.
+Certain authors (most notably Aquinas) had argued that this kind of direct awareness is not possible because considered in itself the intellect is fully potential.
 It must be actualized by thinking something else before it can be cognized.
 By contrast, Olivi argues that the soul is directly aware of itself:

 The soul knows or is able to know itself in two ways.
 The first of them is an experiential and as if tactile sensation by which the soul undoubtedly senses that it is, lives, cognizes, wills, sees, hears, moves the body, and likewise for its other acts, whose principle and subject it knows and senses itself to be.
 And this [happens] to such an extent that it cannot actually know or consider any object or any act without always knowing and sensing itself to be the subject (suppositum) of the act by which it knows and considers that [object or act] ...
 The other way of knowing itself is by reasoning.
 In this way the soul investigates the genera and differences that it does not know in the first way.
 (Q76, pp. 146–47)

 By separating these two types of knowledge that the soul or mind has of itself, Olivi is in a position to explain why we do not have certain knowledge of the nature of the soul.
 The direct awareness tells us only that the soul lives and acts, but in order to know the essence of the soul, we must compare this immediate awareness to our knowledge of the species and genera of the things in the world, and this process is not infallible.
-(Putallaz 1991.)
+(Putallaz 1991; Brower-Toland 2013.)

 The highest level of reflexivity, however, is found in the will, because only the will is capable of moving itself to action.
 In order to be free, the will has to be able to move itself in such a way that it can also refrain from moving itself.
 It has this ability because it is related to itself as a mover to a moved thing: “Insofar as the will is free, it has another kind of reflexivity upon itself which the intellect lacks: for, the will is turned toward itself not only as to an object, but also as a mover to a moved thing” (Q51, p.
 115).
 In fact, the reflexivity of the intellect is based on the will’s ability to direct other powers of the soul.
 (Q57, pp. 364–66; Q58, pp. 421–23.)
 Usually human beings are able to control themselves by their will, and this ability is what makes them persons.
 Reflexivity of the will plays a crucial role in the process, as we can see from a passage in which Olivi explains how sleep affects the psychological processes of the soul: